hellich/install-k8s-cluster-using-kubeadm/README.md

 # install-k8s-cluster-using-kubeadm

-## setup prerequisites on all nodes
+## 1.setup prerequisites on all nodes

 ```
 #on all nodes